-Home to the University of Chicago, the Hyde Park neighborhood is among the most influential and complicated places in the world.
-In this tour, we'll marvel at its treasures and explore its complicated and world-changing history.
-Just a short stroll will take us from the stunning collection of ancient artifacts at the Oriental Institute to the soaring architecture of Rockefeller Chapel.
+Join Atlas Obscura for a history-intensive walking tour of Chicago's Hyde Park neighborhood.
+Home to the University of Chicago, the South Side enclave is among the most influential and complicated places in the world.
+In this tour, we'll marvel at its treasures and explore its world-changing history.
+A short stroll will take us from the stunning collection of ancient artifacts at the Oriental Institute to the soaring architecture of Rockefeller Chapel.
 We'll also travel up the Midway Plaisance, home to the seedier side of the 1893 World’s Fair.

 We'll touch high points of human history, even as we hear the story of its possible destruction.
 Hyde Park is home to the best of human thought and art, but it is also the birth place of the atomic bomb.
-We will see the homes of the bomb’s creators, the places where their work was done.
-Hear the stories of all that went into its creation, visit the site of the first human-made atomic chain reaction, and visit one of Chicago’s many disused fallout shelters.
+We will see the homes of the bomb’s creators, where their work was done.
+We'll hear the stories of all that went into the bomb's creation, and visit the site of the first human-made atomic chain reaction as well as one of Chicago’s many disused fallout shelters.